guardian/elk6/README.md

 - Most of the parameters should be self-explanatory.  **Note** - you must specify *exactly two* subnets to deploy into, because of how Amazon's ElasticSearch service works.
 - Paste in the AMI IDs of the Logstash and Kibana images that you created

+### Step two A - tweaks

+- In order to allow Logstash to talk directly to ElasticSearch you must manually set a policy on your created ElasticSearch domain to allow nodes to access without IAM authentication.
+- In the AWS Console go to Elasticsearch Service, then select the Domain that CloudFormation created for you
+- Click 'Modify Access Policy' and then select 'Do Not Require Signing with an IAM Credential' from the dropdown list
+- Click Submit
+- Wait for the change to take effect

+This means that only the hosts identified in the Security Groups for the domain can access it.
+The Cloudformation sets that up as the created Logstash and Kibana nodes only, anything else will be firewalled out.
+I'd also recommend deploying this in a private VPC to minimise the attack surface.

 ### Step three - use it

 - Install Filebeat or similar onto the nodes you want to monitor - see https://www.elastic.co/products/beats for more information